Thursday, August 11, 2011

 Then THE BEATLES cheered everybody up!

-IN 1963 My Mum and me could have been listening to the Beatles number one hit on BBC Radio as she washed and hung out the nappies.
+IN 1963 My Mum and me could have been listening to the Beatles number one hit on BBC Radio as she washed and hung out the nappies over the clothes horse, close enough to the gas fire to dry.

-The fab 4 got in the van and headed to London.
+The fab 4 got in the van leaving Liverpool for London.
 Their first professional photo shoot was in Rupert Court, Soho.

 I was to find out my Great Grandfather was born at number 6.